shogokbys/vmw-ecs-solutions/local-data-cache/readme.md

 This repository contains configuration files and sample flows designed to simulate a simple OT (Operational Technology) environment.
 The purpose is to provide hands-on experience with everyday tasks performed by an onsite operator, such as reading sensor values using Node-RED.

+# For End Users
+Youo can use this repository to quickly start visualizing OT in your factory without need of subscribing to external service to keep your data safe and agile.
+There's no need to install an operating system separately or configure services individually.
+Simply start using it and begin your digital transformation journey with an all-in-one solution.

 # Repository Contents
 * chemical-plant.yaml: Configuration files for the chemical plant simulator's virtual machine.
 * metallb.yaml: Kubernetes LoadBalancer configuration for exposing services.